PAWS Veterans Therapy Act: Helping Veterans with PTSD

 “I first became an advocate for this legislation after a number of conversations about the cost barriers many veterans face in trying to obtain a service dog.
 This treatment has proven results and when President Biden signs this bill into law, more of our veterans will gain access to this life-saving form of therapy.
 After dedicating so much to the nation, our veterans deserve the best care available and this program will help deliver it.
 It’s my hope the President signs it as soon as possible.”

-The VA will be working with accredited service dog training organizations that provide service dogs to veterans with PTSD, and who are accredited by an accrediting organization with demonstrated experience, national scope, and recognized leadership and expertise in the training of service dogs and education in the use of service dogs.
+The VA plans to work with accredited service dog training organizations that provide service dogs to veterans with PTSD, and who are accredited by an accrediting organization with demonstrated experience, national scope, and recognized leadership and expertise in the training of service dogs and education in the use of service dogs.

 - Where To Find Service Dogs For Veterans

 - Dog & Pet Military Discounts and Services

 - Man’s Best Friend Versus PTSD